 A. Community pharmacy teams can find a patient’s NHS number by looking the patient up on the Personal Demographics Service (PDS); see Finding patient records on the PDS for further information.

-- Find the NHS Number (intro)
+- NHS Number (NHS Digital)